Enabling programs and bridging studies

 The Foundation Program has been designed to prepare you for a diploma or degree in Arts, Business, Commerce, Design, Engineering, Health, Hotel Management, Information Technology and Science.
 It’s structured to be completed over two trimesters (8 months), with academic communication skills a central focus, along with computer skills and intercultural studies.

-Griffith Sciences Bridging and Short Courses
+Griffith Sciences Short Courses

 Tertiary Access Course